top of page

 Cyclical Model of Recursive Integration

-Emphasizing cycles of lateral and dynamic integration over mere upward expansion and the disembedded trajectory of gain as conceived by the mind, the psyche’s romantic sensibility intuits a lost wholeness—one that, like the return of the seasons, whispers of renewal.
+Emphasizing participative cycles of lateral and dynamic integration over mere upward expansion and the disembedded trajectory of gain as conceived by the mind, the psyche’s romantic sensibility intuits a lost wholeness—one that, like the return of the seasons, whispers of renewal.
 The following representative model offers one possible mental representation of unfolding as experienced by the psyche, distilling its lived transitions into a structured framework.

 In the words of Lao Tse, "Reaching out in space implies far reaching.
 Far reaching implies reversion to the original point."
 In the context of development, far-reaching symbolizes the differentiation that leads to the breakthrough of supra-differentiated consciousness, constituting a pivotal inflection point.
 Reversion signifies acclimation, prompting a cyclical process of integration, emanation, and, finally, permeation back to the original point, thereby balancing cognitive, conative, affective, and existential dimensions.
 The hallmark of this journey is reclamation—previously differentiated planes, at times partially dissociated from, are now reclaimed in supra-conscious awareness.
 Hence, the adage: "The way forward is the way back."